 And that process looks like this:

-You’ve probably read this one before and scoffed, “make money with my photos…riiight.”.
+You’ve probably read about making money by selling photos and scoffed.
 But you really can !

 And here’s a little secret:

 Bloggers are always looking for quality images.

 In fact, they need awesome images.
 A lot of us “seasoned” bloggers don’t like to use free images because just about every newbie blogger use them.
 We need original, theme-based images to match our blog.

 So we spend a few bucks and buy some appealing pics.

 And that’s where you profit.